bicanski/HBPcollab/README.md

 This repository is not intended for active development at the moment.

-For any inquiries contact a.bicanski@ucl.ac.uk
+For any inquiries contact andrej.bicanski@gmail.com

 02. March, 2018
 Andrej Bicanski